Felice63/spcApp/readMe.md

 Leaflet is © 2010–2025 Vladimir Agafonkin and contributors, under the **BSD 2-Clause License**.
 See the Leaflet project for full terms.

 Map data © OpenStreetMap contributors.
-You must retain proper attribution when using OpenStreetMap tiles (already present in the footer attribution string).
-For details, see: https://www.openstreetmap.org/copyright
+You must retain proper attribution when using OpenStreetMap tiles.
+For details, see:[openstreetmap.org/copyright](https://www.openstreetmap.org/copyright)

-City of Toronto speed & red light camera data provided via the public ArcGIS FeatureServer endpoint listed above; subject to the City's open data terms found (here)[https://www.toronto.ca/city-government/data-research-maps/open-data/open-data-licence/]
+City of Toronto speed & red light camera data provided via the public ArcGIS FeatureServer endpoint listed above; subject to the City's open data terms found [here](https://www.toronto.ca/city-government/data-research-maps/open-data/open-data-licence/)

 If you redistribute or modify this app, please keep:
 - The MIT license text